 Weymouth Pavilion Theatre at the harbour end of The Esplanade offers a full fun packed programme of shows throughout the year and many other local groups put on cultural events throughout the year.

 For lovers of open spaces and the countryside Weymouth is just perfect.
 The town has two RSPB Nature Reserves both within walking distance of Wenlock House which are both meccas for bird watchers with many rare species regularly being sighted.

-Attractions this year will include an amazing 100 metre observation tower that will be sited next to the Pavilion Theatre with views towards the Olympic Sailing courses and Jurassic Coat.
-The Sea Life Park’s themed marine displays reveal the fascinating habitats found beneath the waves and at Sharky’s children can jump, swing, slide and climb in the adventure play zone while adults enjoy a coffee or glass of wine watching the hustle and bustle of the harbourside from the pavement cafe outside.
-At Lodmoor Country Park the town now has a new attraction Sandworld, an international exhibition of truly awesum sand sculpture.
+Attractions this year include an amazing 100 metre observation tower that is sited next to the Pavilion Theatre with views towards the Jurassic Coast, The Sea Life Park’s themed marine displays revealing the fascinating habitats found beneath the waves, at Lodmoor Country Park as well as Sandworld, an international exhibition of truly awesum sand sculpture.